NewSigma/Physica/README.md

 ## Usage

-You can run the executable file your console:
+You can run the executable file in your console:

 ```sh
 $ /path/where/Physica/should/be/installed/to/Physica